Listen to the article

 There is a lot of lost value in what performance management often is versus what it could be.
 The manager-employee relation is the most critical relationship in any organization and also the number one reason employees leave companies.
 Like all relationships, it needs to be an on-going and highly interactive one.
 Employees seek on-going dialogue, not just a one-time feedback – whether on how an assignment is going, when things are going well, when things are not going well, when they are facing an issue, when they seek to learn something, and a range of other instances.

 Employees often struggle to understand their role in the bigger picture.
 Performance goals that are assigned to employees sometimes do not correlate to organizational goals or targets.
-This causes confusion and disengagement as the employee doesn’t understand the important or impact of their role.
+This causes confusion and disengagement as the employee doesn’t understand the importance or impact of their role.
 The role of the manager in this process is vital.
-Employees that understand their contribution to the company are more engaged and committed than those that don’t.
+Employees that understand their contribution to the company are more engaged and committed than those who don’t.

 Performance management needs to include lots of feedback to be relevant. and not reflect just one perspective – the manager’s.
 There are other important perspectives when looking at how an employee is doing that include team members, subordinates, peers, customers, and vendors, among others.
 Including as many perspectives as possible gives a balanced, more concrete view on how an employee is doing.

 There are a number of companies that have removed performance ratings from the performance management process.
 While there are various points of view on how successful this is, those who have implemented a no-ratings approach consider the value this brings as the focus of discussions is about constructive conversation versus a struggle on the rating.